What are System Calls?

 SYSCALL_METADATA

-macro is used to associate metadata with the syscall, including its name and the number of arguments (in this case, 0). -
+) is used to associate metadata with the syscall, such as its name and the number of arguments.
+This metadata is crucial for kernel tracing and debugging tools, especially whenCONFIG_FTRACE_SYSCALLS

-Declares the Syscall Function: The macro declares the syscall function using the
+is enabled. - Declares the Syscall Function: The macro declares the actual kernel function that implements the syscall (e.g.,

 with the syscall name (e.g.,sys_getpid